openstack/charm-guide/doc/source/project/procedures/ovn-upgrade-2203.rst

 .. code-block:: none

-   juju run -u <sb-db-leader-unit> 'ovn-sbctl set sb-global .  options:northd_internal_version="<string>"'
+   juju exec -u <sb-db-leader-unit> 'ovn-sbctl set sb-global .  options:northd_internal_version="<string>"'

 An example invocation of the above if the Southbound leader unit is ``ovn-central/2``:

 .. code-block:: none

-   juju run -u ovn-central/2 'ovn-sbctl set sb-global . options:northd_internal_version="safe"'
+   juju exec -u ovn-central/2 'ovn-sbctl set sb-global . options:northd_internal_version="safe"'

 The above command contains the string 'safe'.
 Any string will suffice provided that it is different from the current OVN version.